-- As a train lover I absolutely wanted to take the boat and Douro valley train tour.
+- As a train lover, I absolutely wanted to take the boat and Douro valley train tour.
 But guess what?
-Cancelled due to strikes and bad weather.
+Canceled due to strikes and bad weather.
 I’d love to go back to Porto one day (with better weather) for this train ride from Pinhão.

 - We spent the night in Aveiro, the colorful canal filled city just south of Porto.
 It was not that much fun in the rain, but it looks bright and colorful on a sunny day.
 It makes for the perfect day trip from Porto.

 - Or just sit at the Porto waterfront and enjoy food and wine.
 We did do that, but indoors because guess what, it rained non stop!

 As you can see from the above things to do in Porto when it’s raining, there is plenty to see and do in Porto.
 Even in winter when the weather is bad.
 It doesn’t really get that cold in Porto in winter, but the weather is unpredictable.
 It can rain and the next moment the sun comes out.
 Unfortunately for us, the sun only came out briefly when we drove out of Porto (just our luck).

 Check here for a weather forecast for Porto when you’re going in winter.

 But we still had a good time in Porto, regardless of the rain.
 Do you have a Porto weekend break planned and worry about the weather?
 Don’t!
 Enjoy the city with these 7 rainy day activities in Porto.
 Which one are you excited to try?
 Share your experiences with Porto in the rain in the comment section below!
 I love to hear your stories.

 Probe around the Globe uses affiliate links.
 When you click an affiliate link and purchase a product or service via the link, I will earn a small commission, at no extra cost to you.